 🍕 Ingredient notes

-- Marinara - I like using my old school italian gravy that I keep on hand for pizza, pasta and other meals.
+- Sauce - I always have a batch of my old school italian gravy on hand to use for pizza, pasta and other dishes.
 You can also use your favorite store bought pizza sauce.
-You will need about 1 ½ cups of sauce for the two pizzas.
+You will need ½ cup of sauce for each 12-inch pizza.

-- Toppings - This recipe includes Italian sausage, ricotta cheese and fresh oregano for the toppings.
-However, you can add your favorite toppings to this pizza!
-See below for more pizza topping ideas.
+- Toppings - This recipe includes italian sausage, ricotta cheese and fresh oregano for the toppings.
+However, you can use whatever your favorite toppings are for your pizza.

 🔪 Step by step instructions

-Next, brush the dough with olive oil, close the grill and precook the dough for 5-7 minutes.
-Using tongs, slide the crust off of the pizza stone and directly onto the grill grates.
-Top the pizza crust with marinara, Italian sausage, and ricotta cheese.
+Using kitchen tongs, slide the crust off of the stone and directly onto the grill grates.
+Top the crust with the sauce and toppings and then close the grill to finish cooking.

 🍕 Pizza topping ideas

-- Meat - salami, diced ham, grilled chicken
+- Meat - salami, diced ham, grilled chicken, pepperoni

-- Vegetables/Fruit - peppers, grilled vegetables, pineapple, olives, garlic, fresh herbs
+- Vegetables/Fruit - peppers, pineapple, olives, garlic, fresh herbs, greens

 - Sauce - alfredo sauce, pesto, olive oil